-This is a detailed landscape assessment of agricultural insurance in India, with a focus on crop and livestock insurance, providing a brief overview of the current landscape of products available, details on take-up and usage of crop and livestock insurance and the barriers faced on the supply and demand sides.
+This is a detailed landscape assessment of agricultural insurance in India, with a focus on crop and livestock insurance, providing fa brief overview of the current landscape of products available, details on take-up and usage of crop and livestock insurance and the barriers faced on the supply and demand sides.

-Agricultural insurance form a crucial part of the risk management in India, a country highly prone to both natural and man-made disasters.
+Agricultural insurance forms a crucial part of the risk management in India, a country highly prone to both natural and man-made disasters.
 However, information related to crop and livestock insurance in India is presently dispersed and deficient in nature.
-This study aims to describe the general state of the crop and live insurance sectors, identify the key players in the sector and their business models, and the challenges that hamper uptake of insurance among rural poor communities at a larger scale.
+This study aims to describe the general state of the crop and live insurance sectors, identify the key players in the sector and their business models, and the challenges that hamper the uptake of insurance among rural poor communities at a larger scale.
 Results from the study will be used to devise recommendations to the various stakeholders.

 a) Evolution of the micro-insurance sector in India and assessment of existing crop and livestock insurance schemes